-When you work for an organization that is involved in wrongdoing and decide to expose what is happening, you are protected against retaliation under whistleblower laws.
-Workplace retaliation legislation differs slightly from whistleblower laws , but they are often discussed interchangeably because they are so similar.
+When you work for an organization that is involved in wrongdoing and decides to expose what is happening, you are protected against retaliation under whistleblower laws.
+Workplace retaliation legislation differs slightly from whistleblower laws, but they are often discussed interchangeably because they are so similar.
 These laws exist to encourage employees to report violations without fear of reprisal, so if you think your employer could be targeting you after you reported workplace issues, see a labor attorney.
 Here is what you need to know.

 The difference between these two aspects of employment law usually comes down to scope.
 When a whistleblower reports an activity, the violation usually affects a large group of people.
 For instance, if a company is dumping waste illegally and an employee reports it because it could harm the entire community, that employee will usually be protected by whistleblower protections.
 On the other hand, if that employee files a complaint about discrimination or wage theft that only he or she is experiencing, workplace retaliation protections come into play.